10 Biggest Field Service Management Challenges and How Leaders Address Them

-You have hired field service representatives for their technical skills, trained them on your product, and made them aware of your client challenges.
+You have hired field service representatives for their technical skills, trained them on your product, and made them aware of your client’s challenges.
 And yet when they are actually doing what they have been hired for, you are still not able to maximize the ROI as they are messing up with the processes, which is technically not cut for their profile—managing invoices and payments.

 Bring your invoice and payment management process on a single platform, and create online forms for invoices and payments which are simple and can be filled with just a swipe of a finger.
-Follow a pattern that no crucial details are missed and track and analyze quotes, invoices, purchase orders, and payment details to avoid any discrepancies.
+Follow a pattern in that no crucial details are missed and track and analyze quotes, invoices, purchase orders, and payment details to avoid any discrepancies.

-Choose off the shelf invoice and payment management software that supports online payment methods such as Braintree, PayPal, AuthorizeNet, Stripe, etc. so you can speed up the invoice creation and payment processes.
+Choose off-the-shelf invoice and payment management software that supports online payment methods such as Braintree, PayPal, AuthorizeNet, Stripe, etc. so you can speed up the invoice creation and payment processes.

 8. Lack of validations